sami-badawi/shapelogic-scala/docs/knowledge.md

 background color is blue a line as been found.
 This is represented much better in a tree structure.

+### Facts Stored in Lisp Decision Three ###

+There is a Lisp style decision tree driving the algorithm.
+First decision can be what is the background color.
+One branch could have background color = black, the other background color = white
+From any give node you can find all the facts that are stored by going up the three and collecting assertions.

 ### Adhoc Algorithmic Representation ###

 It is natural and space efficient, but hard to combine and reason with: